yetulaxman/rstudio-openshift/README.md

 Rstudio dockerfile for daki project (rstudio-daki) includes latest version of R (v4.0.0) and rstudio along with the basic necessary R-packages.
 Many more R-packages to be included later.
 Current state of Dockerfile (*rstudio-daki.Dockerfile*) is available in *daki* folder.

 ## Deploying rstudio-daki on Rahti *via* Commandline
 Original openshift template (*rstudio-template.yaml*) was modified to include only rstudio, excluding shiny part for now and is renamed as *rstudio-daki-template.yaml*.
-Correspondong Dockerfile for openshift is available in *daki* folder.
+Corresponding customised Dockerfile for openshift deployment is available in *daki* folder.

 The following command can be used to to deploy rstudio-daki on Rahti server: